hpi-dhc/PharMe/lab-server/CONTRIBUTING.md

   and `MINIO_ROOT_PASSWORD` set in the `.env` file.
 - Create a bucket called `alleles`
 - Add an alleles file to the `alleles` bucket using the MinIO admin console
 - Adapt the test user data in `src/seeder/users.json` (if not present, create based on `src/seeder/users.example.json`) to include a user with the `sub` of the Keycloak user created earlier; adapt the `allelesFile` name to the file name you uploaded
 - Run the seeder with `yarn seed:run`

 ## Deployment

-_Whole Docker compose setup is currently not working; unable to connect to the_ _database.
-Instead, run the following commands:_

-- `docker compose up -d`
-- `yarn install --frozen-lockfile`
-- `yarn run build`
-- `yarn run start:prod`

-~_Only works on Linux due to `network_mode: host` setting._~
+_Only works on Linux due to `network_mode: host` setting._

-~From the project root, run~
+From the project root, run
-~`docker compose --file lab-server/docker-compose.yml --profile production up`~ ~to start all components.~
+`docker compose --file lab-server/docker-compose.yml --profile production up -d` to start all components.

-~The API and other components will be available under the ports specified in~ ~the `.env` file.~
+The API and other components will be available under the ports specified in the `.env` file.